-Van Oord also has four pushbusters.
-The vessels, Buzzard, Blackbird, Kingfisher, and Harrier, were built in 2008 specifically for pushing sand carriers.
+Van Oord also has three pushbusters.
+The vessels, Buzzard, Blackbird and Kingfisher, were built in 2008 specifically for pushing sand carriers.
 With their propulsion capacity of 2 x 1,825 kilowatt, the pushbusters are also suitable for towing.

 Split hopper barge